browserengineering/book/book/security.md

     # ...
 ```

-The user data extracted from the `SESSIONS` object is called the
+Here `SESSIONS` maps token values to dictionaries of session data.
+I'm
-session data, and I'm passing it to `do_request` so that our request
+passing the session data it to `do_request` so that it can pass that
-handlers can read and write user data.
-Pass that session information
-to individual pages like `show_comments` and `add_entry`:
+session data to individual pages like `show_comments` and `add_entry`:

 ``` {.python file=server}
 def do_request(session, method, url, headers, body):